-- 1.1 The validation procedure allows for a proposed new undergraduate or taught postgraduate course at University of Suffolk partner institutions to be examined by an acknowledged group of experienced peers including internal and external academics, employer representatives and normally a student representative.
-The course validation procedure is aligned with the expectations, practices, advice and guidance within the UK Quality Code for Higher Education.
-A separate procedure exists for the approval of Higher National awards at partner colleges. - 1.2 The University Senate is ultimately responsible for the validation of new undergraduate and taught postgraduate courses for delivery within the University's partner institutions.
-The University may make an academic contribution to the design and development of courses within partner institutions from an early stage, either through the use of internal subject expertise or the appointment of external academic advisers.
-All validation events are chaired by a senior member of academic or academic-related staff from the University of Suffolk. - 1.3 The purpose of the validation process for a new course is to ensure: - a) an appropriate rationale for the introduction of the course, including market demand, compatibility with the existing curriculum portfolio, sustainability and graduate employability (this is considered at the initial approval stage, as outlined in Section 3) - course content is current and engaging and provides students with opportunities to gain relevant knowledge, skills and experience within the discipline area (demonstrating an inclusive approach in all aspects of the course design is an important part of this, for example in terms of covering a broad range of viewpoints and perspectives) - underpinning learning, teaching and assessment strategies allow for the provision of a high quality, inclusive learning experience, pitched at an appropriate level and reflecting the diversity of the student body - d) equivalence in academic standards with comparable courses across the UK higher education sector - e) alignment with all relevant external reference points, including the UK Quality Code, QAA subject benchmark statements, characteristics statements, and any professional, statutory or regulatory body (PSRB) requirements and/or professional standards
+- 1.1 The validation procedure allows for a proposed new undergraduate or taught postgraduate course at the University of Suffolk to be examined by an acknowledged group of experienced peers including internal and external academics, employer representatives and normally a student representative.
+The course validation procedure is aligned with the expectations, practices, advice and guidance within the UK Quality Code for Higher Education. - 1.2 This procedure applies to all undergraduate and taught postgraduate provision within the University leading to a recognised award of the University of Suffolk, and to short courses worth more than 60 credits.
+Separate procedures exist for the validation of new courses at partner institutions; for the approval of new credit-bearing short courses worth 60 credits or less; for the approval of non credit-bearing provision; and for the approval of Higher National awards at regional partner colleges. - 1.3 The University Senate is ultimately responsible for the validation of new undergraduate and taught postgraduate courses for delivery within the University. - 1.4 The purpose of the validation process for a new course is to ensure: - a) an appropriate rationale for the introduction of the course, including market demand, compatibility with the existing curriculum portfolio, sustainability and graduate employability (this is considered at the initial approval stage, as outlined in Section 3) - course content is current and engaging and provides students with opportunities to gain relevant knowledge, skills and experience within the discipline area (demonstrating an inclusive approach in all aspects of the course design is an important part of this, for example in terms of covering a broad range of viewpoints and perspectives) - c) underpinning learning, teaching and assessment strategies allow for the provision of a high quality, inclusive learning experience, pitched at an appropriate level and reflecting the diversity of the student body - d) equivalence in academic standards with comparable courses across the UK higher education sector - e) alignment with all relevant external reference points, including the UK Quality Code, QAA subject benchmark statements, and any professional, statutory or regulatory body (PSRB) requirements and/or professional standards (for higher and degree apprenticeships, this should also include compliance with associated apprenticeship standards, assessment plans and funding rules)

-- course documentation (including handbooks) provide a clear, accurate and accessible summary of the course for students and other stakeholders, reflecting the requirements of relevant consumer protection legislation - g) appropriate staffing - h) appropriate resourcing (including relevant and up-to-date reading lists, and use of technology-enhanced learning where suitable) - i) compliance with internal academic regulations. - 1.4 While the validation process is ultimately designed to ensure that the proposed new course is of an appropriate quality and academic standard to warrant a University of Suffolk award, an important element of the process is enhancement of the proposal through constructive discussion and debate with internal and external experts.
+- course documentation (including handbooks) provide a clear, accurate and accessible summary of the course for students and other stakeholders, reflecting the requirements of relevant consumer protection legislation - g) appropriate staffing - h) appropriate resourcing (including relevant and up-to-date reading lists, and use of technology-enhanced learning where suitable) - i) compliance with internal academic regulations. - 1.5 While the validation process is ultimately designed to ensure that the proposed new course is of an appropriate quality and academic standard to warrant a University of Suffolk award, an important element of the process is enhancement of the proposal through constructive discussion and debate with internal and external experts.
 All discussions as part of the validation process are therefore expected to be conducted in the spirit of a 'critical friend', with an emphasis on securing ongoing enhancement.